-Toshi Yoshida is a partner in the firm’s New York office, co-listed in its Houston office, where he is a member of the energy, infrastructure, and resources practice group.
+Toshi Yoshida is a partner in the firm's New York office, where he is a member of the Energy, Infrastructure, and Resources practice group.
 He focuses on global energy projects and cross-border M&A transactions.

 Toshi has been involved in global energy projects in various regions across the globe for more than three decades and has particular skills in structuring and implementing complicated cross-border energy and infrastructure projects.
 His profound knowledge and understanding of energy business arises out of his previous tenure serving at the board of international energy companies in Japan and Australia.
-His recent representations and focus areas of practice include: oil and gas, liquefied natural gas (LNG), gas to power, IPP, renewables and battery storage with geographic focus on the U.S., Latin America, Asia-Pacific and Indian subcontinent.
+His recent representations and focus areas of practice include: oil and gas, liquefied natural gas (LNG), power, renewables and battery storage with geographic focus on the U.S. and Asia-Pacific region.

-In addition to energy and infrastructure projects, he has worked for foreign clients in various industry sectors for their corporate and investment matters in the U.S. such as M&As, joint ventures and various commercial arrangements including advice on CFIUS and HSR clearance, corporate governance and compliance issues at their U.S. subsidiaries.
+In addition to energy and infrastructure projects, he has advised clients in various industry sectors for their corporate and investment matters in the U.S. such as M&A, joint venture and various commercial arrangements including advice on CFIUS and HSR clearance, corporate governance and compliance issues.

 - American Bar Association, M&A Committee